-The Benefits of Guaranteed Income Policies are Clearer than You Might Think
+The Benefits of Guaranteed Income Policies Are Clearer Than You Might Think

 Data on the effectiveness of guaranteed income programs seem unclear if all potential outcomes are treated as being equal.